 Leaving your home to tour Vancouver should be an exciting experience.
-However, every journey has its uncertainties, and theft is one of them.
+However, every journey has uncertainties, and theft is one of them.
 The next time you take your flight to a foreign destination, you need to know how to protect yourself and your goods not to ruin your vacation.
 This article explains ways of protecting yourself against theft when flying.
 But before we get into that, let’s discuss the types of theft you may experience.

 Organized Theft